yw101004244/yw101004244.github.io/_pages/about.md

 Hi there, welcome!
 I'm currently a second-year Ph.D. student in Gaoling School of Artificial Intelligence, Renmin University of China.
 It's a great fortunate to be advised by [Prof. Yong Liu](https://gsai.ruc.edu.cn/english/liuyong).
 I previously earned my B.E. degree in Software Engineering from Huazhong University of Science and Technology in June 2022.

-I am deeply interested in understanding Responsible/Trustworthy AI and developing solid solutions for it, particularly focusing on fairness and robustness:
+I am interested in Responsible AI and Trustworthy AI, particularly focusing on fairness and robustness:
 - **Fairness**.
 Formulating intuitive and rigorous solutions to reduce AI discrimination.
 - **Robustness**.
 Developing powerful and solid attack and defense algorithms for AI.

-Currently, I am also interested in **AI alignment** and aim to bridge the research gap between trustworthy AI and AI alignment.
+Currently, I am also interested in **AI alignment** and aim to bridge the research gap between responsible AI and AI alignment.

 <!--# Education
 ---